hotellistat/amps/README.md

 ### Job message structure

 Batchable is built, such that it always expects a CloudEvent formatted message body.
-The specversion is currently set to `1.0.0` and all queue messages should be formatted accordingly.
+The spec-version is currently set to `1.0.0` and all queue messages should be formatted accordingly.

 Batchable also conveys this CloudEvent to the Workload by the **structured content mode**.